 9. When to use your brand new media kit?

 Hold your horses!
 Once you have finished your media kit, it’s first time to celebrate.
-We recommend a bottle of champagne for these types of occasions.
+We recommend a piece of chocolate cake with a candle on it for these types of occasions.

-And then it’s time to get back to work: turn that media kit into money!
+And then it’s time to get back to work: turn that media kit into brand deals!

 So what’s next?
 First of all, upload your media kit to your Dropbox or Google Drive, or email it to yourself, so you can access it anywhere.
 You never know when an opportunity may arise.

-Then, send out your media kit to potential collaborators when they reach out to work with you.
+Then, send out your media kit to brands when they reach out to work with you.
 If you have an account on a marketplace for influencers, you can also upload it there.